Quantum-Optics-LKB/xp2nlse-ml/README.md

 - `saving_path`: Directory where data and models will be saved.

 ### <ins>Data Generation <ins>
-You generate using [NLSE package](https://github.com/Quantum-Optics-LKB/NLSE) which will propagate with your parameters the gaussian beam on which noise was added to mimic the experiment setup.
+You generate using [NLSE](https://github.com/Quantum-Optics-LKB/NLSE) which will propagate with your parameters the gaussian beam on which noise was added to mimic the experiment setup.
 This will help the model generalize the fitting of the parameters regardless of the noise.

 - `generate`: Set to `True` to generate new data using NLSE.